dcarrsf/algorithm-patterns/pattern6_hash_map/README.md

 1. **Chaining (Open Hashing)**: In this approach, each slot of the hash table is a linked list.
 When a collision occurs, the new item is appended to the list at that slot.
 2. **Open Addressing (Closed Hashing)**: This method finds the next open slot in the hash table when a collision occurs.
 Common techniques include:
 - Linear Probing: Check the next slot sequentially.
 - Quadratic Probing: Check slots at quadratic intervals.
 - Double Hashing: Use a second hash function to determine the interval.

-Here's how we could modify our **HeapMemorySimulator class** to implement open addressing with linear probing:
+Here's how we could modify the **HeapMemorySimulator class** to implement open addressing with linear probing:

 ```javascript
 class HeapMemorySimulator {